Internet Explorer doesn’t work well with our website. We recommend using a different browser like Google Chrome.

 1. Low-touch engagements are usually targeted toward the lowest paying customers.
 With this model, CSMs are managing 200+ accounts.

-2. Medium-touch engagements can be managed by CSMs that are overseeing 40-100 accounts.
+2. Medium-touch engagements can be managed by CSMs that are overseeing 40-100 accounts, requiring a mix of automation and direct engagement.

-Now my question is, can you imagine managing over 200 accounts without any online education?
+Now let me ask: Can you imagine managing over 200 accounts without any online education tools or resources?
 I can’t either.

 People